Are you looking for family game games that are inexpensive, fun and will have your family wanting to play again and again?

 This is another great group game for a game night or parties.Apples to Apples Jr.

-Shake the 16 Boggle letters up and then compete in this head to head word search game, trying to find as many words within the letter grid during a 3-minute time limit.
+Shake the 16 letters up and then compete in this head-to-head word search game, trying to find as many words within the letter grid during a 3-minute time limit.
 Letters must be adjoining and points are based on word length.

 Steve & Annette altered the Boggle rules so their youngest children could participate in-game night.
 They allowed kids who were just learning to write to simply write down the letters they saw and earn points.

 The next level up was writing down all of the two-letter words they saw.
 The real rules require a minimum of 3 letter words.
 Their goal was to include all of the kids in the game, and altering the rules helped.
-Again this is one of the great family games.
+Again this is one of the great family games but only for small groups.

 There is no limit to the number of people who play.
 Just keep in mind that the more folks you include, the more everyone’s words get canceled out.
 So 4 – 8 players is best.

-Farkle (or Farkel) is another dice rolling game, but it has an element of risk other games don’t have.
+(or Farkel) is another dice rolling game, but it has an element of risk other games don’t have.
 You score off rolling the dice.
-Get points for rolling a 1, 5 or 3 of a kind.
+Get points for rolling a 1, 5, or 3 of a kind.

 We also love playing Mad Libs, a fill-in-the-blank story game.
 This is a way to learn different parts of speech and have fun at the same time.
 The creators have written stories based on historical figures or sports or TV shows.
 But they have left select words in the story for you to fill in.